energy-efficiency/strawberry-django-optimizer/README.md

 )
 ```

-## Advances usage
+## Advanced usage

 Use `resolver_hint` for cases where `only`, `select_related` and `prefetch_related` optimizations can't be inferred automatically.
-To keep the `only` when using resolver functions `resolver_hints` must be used to declare all fields that are accessed
+To keep the `only` optimization when using custom resolver functions, `resolver_hints` must be used to declare all fields that are accessed
 or the `only` optimization will be disabled.
 ```py
 # schema.py